 Since it's the last day it's time to return back to your base, charter companies usually expect you to be back in between 4-6pm the evening before the day of departure.
-From Kaprije to Biograd it's around 15 miles.
-Or back up to Zadar it's around 25 miles so best to not leave too late that day in order to get back in time to enjoy one last night (and drink) before flying home the follwing day.
+Make sure you leave enough time to refuel and have the boat ship-shape before handover.

 Below is an indication of the yachts that will sail on this flotilla.
 Please call us on 020 8459 8787 to check live availability.

 Our Shore to Sail holidays are a combination of a one or two week flotilla sailing holiday with another relaxing week or two ashore.

 These holidays will appeal to those who enjoy sailing but have family or friends who are not quite so enthusiastic about sailing - a compromise can now be made!

 Most people opt for a week of sailing followed by a week of winding down on shore.
 However it is entirely up to you to do what you want to do (and when!)

 The Iris Hotel has been a popular choice for flotilla sailors for many years.
 This accommodation option will fit in with any of our flotillas starting and finishing on Lefkas Island.
 The hotel itself is a small family run hotel located close to Nidri Town.
 It has a combination of studio rooms for two or three people and apartments that can sleep up to 4.